zkutasi/homelab/selfhost/clasp/README.md

    1. Also enable if required in the [Coogle Cloud Console](https://console.cloud.google.com), navigating into Dashboard -> Enable API Services -> App Scripts API

 2. Create an Oauth ID
-   1. Navigate to [Your Coogle Cloud Console](https://console.cloud.google.com), then Dashboard -> Credentials and Create a new Oauth CLient ID.
+   1. Navigate to [Your Coogle Cloud Console](https://console.cloud.google.com), then Dashboard -> Credentials and Create a new Oauth Client ID.
 Type shall be Desktop App.
    2. Be sure to download the client-secret.json, because this is the last time you can do that.
    3. Place this JSON file next to the container, to be ready for the login command to access it.